TorresjDev/TorresjDev/README.md

 # <div align="center">I'm Jesus, a full-stack Software Engineer 👨‍💻 🚀</div>

-#### 🧰 I’m currently working on projects building web applications and features 💫
+#### 🧰 Currently working on projects building web applications and features 💫
 #### 🌱 Always learning to strengthen my current skills 💾, & develop new skills 📚
 #### 🤝 Open to meeting others that can help me grow or to collaborate ideas and projects 🎖️
-#### 👨‍💻 All of my projects are available here on my Repositories tab & Projects tab on Github.
+#### 👨‍💻 All of my projects will be available here on my Repositories tab & Projects tab on Github.
 #### ⚡ A thing about me I enjoy home-made dinners, hiking outdoors for the best sunset 🌄 view, lofi music and campfires 🏕️